 They also have smaller, weaker jaws and less sharp claws than bobcats.

-Lynx’s sense of hearing and smell are much better than bobcats’, and they can see up to three times better than humans in low light conditions.
+Lynx is one of seven animals with amazing sense of hearing.
+They are much better than bobcats’, and can see up to three times better than humans in low light conditions.

 The bobcat and lynx are two types of cats that share a lot of commonalities but there are also some key differences between these two felines.

 One such difference is in regards to their predatory behavior.